Supply chains for goods and services tend to suffer from the chronic condition of Chinese whispers.

 - Blockchain technology captures the relevant data throughout the supply and delivery process - from the factory grounds to the end consumer.

-- Since this process is broken into multiple stages or links in a chain, to put it differently - the state of the product and other details surrounding its shipment needs to be recorded separately.
+- Since this process is broken into multiple stages or links in a chain, to put it differently - the state of the product and other details surrounding its shipment need to be recorded separately.

 - To achieve this, it's a good idea to start using blockchain in the supply chain because you can record each stage of the process separately and store the data in a different but easily trackable fashion.